 - Email Marketing

-To find the best strategy, you must have goals.
+To be able to create the best marketing plan for your business, you must have goals.

 For example, if your goal is to attract new customers, you’ll want to focus on paid social media ads and improve your website’s design.
 Your website design should not be confusing or unhelpful – that would drive people away from your website!

-In the rest of this post, we’ll be looking at the different types of internet marketing strategies and how best to use them.
+In the rest of this post, we’ll be looking at the different types of internet marketing strategies and what are the best ways to use them.

 We’ll start off with social media marketing, which is the best way for a new business to start advertising online.

 According to Statista, in July of 2020, 4.57 billion people were active internet users and 3.80 billion of them were social media users.

 80% of internet users are on social media channels!

 Make no mistake about it, social media marketing works and it’s here to stay.

 But despite these numbers and the amazing success businesses have had marketing on social media, many business owners and marketers still haven’t embraced it.